Complex and tunable heating in conformal field theories with structured drives via classical ergodicity breaking: deformed Hamiltonian in Driven CFT

 where each Hamiltonian $H^{(l)}$ acts on the system for time duration $T^{(l)}$ and the total time reads $t{=}\sum_{l=1} ^jT^{(l)}$.
 Correspondingly, the operator evolution becomes $\langle \hat{\mathcal{O}}(x,t)\rangle{=}\langle \psi_0|\hat U^{\dagger}(t) \hat{\mathcal{O}}(x,0)\hat U(t)|\psi_0\rangle$.

-The initial state $|\psi_0\rangle$ is chosen to be the ground state of a uniform Hamiltonian, $ H_0=\frac{1}{2\pi}\int_0^L[T(x)+\bar T(x)]dx$, where $T(x) $ and $\bar T(x)$ are the chiral and antichiral (holomorphic and anti-holomorphic) energy momentum tensor with a translation symmetry, respectively~\cite{francesco2012conformal}. $L$ denotes the size of the system.
+The initial state $|\psi_0\rangle$ is chosen to be the ground state of a uniform Hamiltonian, $ H_0=\frac{1}{2\pi}\int_0^L[T(x)+\bar T(x)]dx$, where $T(x) $ and $\bar T(x)$ are the chiral and antichiral (holomorphic and anti-holomorphic) energy momentum tensor with a translation symmetry, respectively(see Appendix.~\ref{Appendix:intro to CFT} and Refs.~\cite{ginsparg1988applied,francesco2012conformal} for further details). $L$ denotes the size of the system.

 The \slr\ spatial deformation Hamiltonians are defined as $H{=}\frac{1}{2\pi}\int_0^L[f_r(x)T(x)+g_r(x)\bar T(x)]dx,$ where $f_r(x)$ and $g_r(x)$ are real functions that define the spatial deformation profile~\cite{PhysRevResearch.3.023044}.
 We assume periodic boundary conditions unless stated otherwise~\footnote{When $r=1$, we consider open boundary conditions since the ground state of $H_0$ will be annihilated by the deformed Hamiltonian $H$ with the periodic boundary~\cite{2018arXiv180500031W,wen2022periodically}. }.
 For the deformation to be an \slr, $f_r(x)$ needs to take the following form